TraxTRL/BDSAddonInstaller/README.md

+This modified version will install the packs to the development folders instead of installing it to the world.

 # BDSAddonInstaller
 Bedrock Dedicated Server Addon Installer is a node tool used for automatically installing, updating, and uninstalling both addons and packs for the Mojang released bedrock servers.